Background pattern

 • involuntary muscle spasms after prolonged use, particularly in elderly patients

-• high fever, high blood pressure, seizures, sweating, salivation.
-These may be signs of a condition called malignant neuroleptic syndrome
+• high fever, high blood pressure, convulsions, sweating, saliva production.
+These can be signs of a condition called malignant neuroleptic syndrome

 • cardiac arrest (particularly with intravenous administration)